shubhamhackz/noobdroid/README.md

 # noobdroid
+Do check our website - noobdroid.com in order to follow up on our progress so far.

 noobdroid.com is a tech blog that aims to help beginners learn Android Development faster.
 This will be an open-source project but we will follow a certain structure while taking contributions.
+Please check out the following set of points to keep in mind while making your contribution.

-Rule #1:
+Point #1:
 We will use version control (GitHub) as our workflow model.
 Any changes to be made should be made on a separate branch.

-Rule #2:
+Point #2:
-Branch should be named 'Feature #XX - ViewGroup Tutorial (by member #XX)'
+Branch should be named (e.g.)'Feature: ViewGroup Tutorial (by Member #05)'

-Rule #3:
+Point #3:
-As soon as you make a contribution, drop me an email @ ashwanth1109@gmail.com or
+As soon as you make a contribution, drop me an email @ashwanth1109@gmail.com or a message on slack @Ashwanth so that I can revert back immediately.

+Current Contributing Members (in chronological order):
+Member #01 - Ashwanth A R
+Member #02 - Manu Sharma
+Member #03 - Shubham Soni

+Project Mentors:
+Mentor #01 - @akshit.udacity
+Mentor #02 - @iip.udacity